 Walk through Gulhane Park

 Gulhane park is the perfect meeting point for any group, located within walking distance of all major sights.
-It is home to food carts and historical monuments and every year in spring, the park is decorated in Tulips.
+It is one of the best things to do if you’re a foodie because it’s home to food carts and historical monuments and every year in spring, the park is decorated in Tulips.
 Also, if you’re running low on money, this is a cheap and fun thing to do if you have a few hours to spare in Istanbul.

 Jump across to Asia

 Although Istanbul is considered a European city, Turkey itself is an Eurasian territory with 95% of land considered part of Asia which includes the country’s capital Ankara.
-Hop on a quick ferry ride over Bosphorus, the narrow that separates Europe and Asia, and step foot in a new continent.
+That’s why one of the things to do in Istanbul is hop on a quick ferry ride over Bosphorus, the narrow that separates Europe and Asia, and step foot in a new continent.